webis-de/small-text/docs/bibliography.rst

    International Conference on Learning Representations 2020 (ICLR 2020).

 ..
 [YLB20] Michelle Yuan, Hsuan-Tien Lin, and Jordan Boyd-Graber.
 2020.
-   Cold-start Active Learning through Self-supervised Language Modeling In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) Association for Computational Linguistics, pages 7935–7948.
+   Cold-start Active Learning through Self-supervised Language Modeling.
+   In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) Association for Computational Linguistics, pages 7935–7948.